wmcnamara/java-rasterizer/README.md

 Everything else, including the matrix math library is written by me and contained in the project.

-Contains a simple matrix algebra library to perform calculations, and outputs the rasterized pixels to a framebuffer with AWT.
+Contains a simple linear algebra library to perform matrix calculations, and outputs the rasterized pixels to a framebuffer with AWT.

 ## Features:
  - Fully contained matrix/CG math library with easy transformation helper functions